GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Data analysis

 In summary, we find that the \sii ratio of COS2949, COS1656-A and COS1638-B indicates a high density regime for the bulk of the gas in the galaxy ($n_{\rm e}\gtrsim3300\rm~cm^{-3}$ in the first two, $n_{\rm e}\simeq1000\rm~cm^{-3}$ in the third), while the \sii ratio of COS1118, COS590 and COS1638-A is indicative of a global low electron density ($n_{\rm e}\lesssim260\rm~cm^{-3}$).
-These results might hint to Type 2 AGN harboring denser gas compared to Type 1 AGN, yet our sample size is small and the \sii ratio of COS1638-A and -B becomes consistent to the full density range the \sii ratio is sensitive to considering the uncertainty range.
+These results might hint to Type 2 AGNi harboring denser gas compared to Type 1 AGNi, yet our sample size is small and the \sii ratio of COS1638-A and -B becomes consistent to the full density range the \sii ratio is sensitive to considering the uncertainty range.
 Results from the stack spectrum indicate a global electron density of $n_{\rm e}\lesssim200\rm~cm^{-3}$ for both narrow and broad components of the \sii emission lines.
-However, we do not observe in the \sii lines of the stack spectrum the same prominent, blueshifted components shown by \hal.
-We thus consider our results from the stack as indicative of the global mean electron density of COS-AGN, likely dominated by sources in the low-density regime and affected by fitting degeneracy between narrow and broad components, but not as representative of the density within the prominent outflows observed in our targets.
+However, we did not observe in the \sii lines of the stack spectrum the same prominent blueshifted components shown by \hal.
+We thus consider our results from the stack as indicative of the global mean electron density of COS-AGNi, which is likely dominated by sources in the low density regime and affected by a fitting degeneracy between narrow and broad components, but not as representative of the density within the prominent outflows observed in our targets.